Identity Strain: When Success Makes Life Slowly Eroded

 Unlike burnout – which focuses on workload and time management – Identity Strain targets the fundamental question

-This isn’t philosophical navel-gazing.
-It’s a chronic psychological condition that exhausts your emotional resources in ways no amount of “work-life balance” can fix.
+This isn’t a mindset pep-talk problem.
+It’s a coherence problem that exhausts your emotional resources in ways no amount of “work-life balance” can fix.

 Driver I: Identity Fragmentation ↓